I-inoluwa/alx-low_level_programming/README.md

-enning of C. Starting C today.
+Beginning of C. Starting C today.
 Edited the main README today....
+New edit: 21/07/2023 - Variadic functions.